Multi-victim, multi-offender (MVMO)

 But there appears to be no religious motivation for the abuse and

 confining of their victims.
-Belgium is not dealing with a case of Satanic
+Belgium did not appear to be dealing with a case of Satanic

 ritual abuse here.
 The police have uncovered a criminal gang, not a